 This is not a list of all drugs or health problems that interact with this drug.

-- If your child has HIV, talk with the doctor.
+- If you have HIV infection, talk with your doctor.

-- If your child has kidney problems, your child may need to take a lower dose of this drug.
-The pharmacist may remove tablets from the blister card in order to make the right dose.
-Be sure you know what dose of this drug to give.
-If you have questions about your child’s dose or how to give it, talk with the doctor or pharmacist.
+- If you have kidney problems, you may need to take a lower dose of this drug.
+Your pharmacist may remove tablets from the blister card in order to make the right dose.
+Be sure you know what dose of this drug to take.
+If you have questions about your dose or how to take it, talk with your doctor or pharmacist.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.